nicoud/Oled/README.md

 Does limit the height to 4 lines instad of 8.
 On the 128x64, texts and numbers have double height, single width.
 Faster to write than double size characters.
 On the 128x32, you get the normal size.

+#### Complement on March 29, 2018 - I2C handlers comparizon and multiple OledFunctions
+Documentation coming.
+See links on www.didel.com/Oled.html

 [5]:  http://www.didel.com/OledPix.h.pdf>
 [6]:  http://www.didel.com/OledMap.h.pdf>